-In the first semester of the first year, students take a grant writing seminar course (BI581, 2 credits) that counts towards elective credit.
+Students take a grant writing seminar course (BI581, 2 credits).
 For that course, students are expected to write an NSF GRFP proposal, which is usually submitted for a deadline in mid-October to early November.
 Students write this proposal in consultation with the course instructor and their first rotation advisor.
+Students who do not meet the criteria for submitting an NSF GRFP application are also expected to write this proposal in order to develop grant writing skills.